 We KNOW other cities have Pride.
 But Brighton Pride really is something special, seeing as we’re the gay capital of Britain and all.
 What we love about Pride is the fact that everyone from kids to the elderly come out to watch the parade and there’s plenty going on all over the city – from the vajazzled Preston Park shindig to the quirky Pleasure Gardens on the Old Steine.
 Photo credit: PinkNews

 …Slightly cheaper house prices.
 But we’re still claiming that title 😉

 10. Watch films on the beach

 Brighton’s Big Screen pops up in the late summer, offering everything from Disney classics to big blockbusters and arthouse films.
 There’s even been a showing of Jaws which ended with a few brave (crazy?) souls going for a dip in the sea afterwards.
-Tasty street food vendors have joined in, and the Ibis even sponsor luxury beds that you are recline and view your film in style.
+Tasty street food vendors have joined in, and the Ibis even sponsor luxury beds that you are able to recline in and view your film in style.
 Watching a film in bed on the beach?
 Sounds pretty Brighton to us.

 11. Post work paddleboarding

 Call us hippies, but is there anything better than clocking off at 5pm and heading to the sea to snatch an hour of paddleboarding?
 And seeing as most of Brighton seems to be self employed, you’ll spot happy paddlers out from dawn to dusk, gliding past the West Pier with a look of serene bliss and a much better tan than their London pals.